MichaelVerdegaal/tsdda/README.md

 # python-fdda

-This package implements Frequency Domain Data Augmentation (FDDA) methods in Python using numpy.
+This package implements Frequency Domain Data Augmentation (FDDA) methods in Python using NumPy.

-FDDA is an augmentation technique used to enhance and diversify your training dataset, done by manipulating the frequency components of signals.
-This package specifically focused on signals in the time-series domain.
+FDDA is an augmentation technique used to enhance and diversify your training dataset, done by manipulating the frequency components of (time-series) signals.

 The motivation for this package is that i desired a library that could be used without much effort, and with minimal dependencies.
-For all of our current methods implementations are available, but they tend to require Pytorch and/or are designed to be injected during the training process, making them less broadly applicable.
+All of our current methods have implementations are available, but they tend to require Pytorch and/or are designed to be injected during the training process, making them less broadly applicable.
 This package solves this, at the cost of being slightly less faithful to the proposed